Let’s start the exploration with a few components to ease the creation of a GUI.

 Figure 6.6: Access to the controls of a label group

 A label group is useful when constructing small dialogs.
-In the next section, we build one with the morphs we learned in this section and the previous ones.
+In the next section, we build one with the morphs we learned in this and the previous sections.

 Small windows the user interacts with are called dialogs or panels.
 Cuis-Smalltalk-UI offers several alternatives to use.